 (Morris, 2005; Ivinson, and Murphy, 2007; National Children’s Bureau, 2017; Mannay et al, 2017; Day, 2017; Humphris and Sigona, 2019a/b; Featherstone et al, 2018a; Titherade, 2022)

 Relatedly, Feathertone et al (2018b: 8-26) have argued that social work and other welfare professions should advocate for a new social model of child protection.
 This paradigm can draw influence from the many achievements of the social models of disability and mental health and seek to resist the current narrow policy and practice orientated focus placed upon risk and biomedicalization, or quickly prioritising any apparent individual deficits of ever more surveyed and objectified families and children.
 Instead, we can collectively look towards engendering better understanding and responding to the root causes of needs, whilst critically reappraising the current role of the neoliberal state.
 Moreover, this ‘new story’ can it seems also seek to develop ‘relationship(s)-based practice and [meaningful] coproduction’ alongside a ‘dialogic approach to ethics and human rights in policy and practice’.
 Clearly, a principal part of any such agenda remains a need to place the promotion of the life chances of CECYP at the very heart of the social work and other welfare professional’s roles.
 Such agendas may be idealistic and even somewhat remote in the current political climate which, as Fraser (2008) notes, too often retains only tokenistic and rhetorical support for more progressive welfare.
 Nevertheless, the principal of improving children and young people’s (alongside their siblings and parents) educational and other life chances clearly remains a pressing issue which continues to generate wide support in social work and other disciplines connected to the welfare of CECYP.

+Funding details

+This research did not receive any funding.

+Conflict of interest statement

+The Author declares that there is no conflict of interest.

 References